-1. Credible to good candidates will identify a passage from the text that is appropriate to the question.
-They will indicate its relevance to the question by placing it into the context of the novel; this may involve a summary of the content of the passage and why the scene involving the man and woman is so dramatic.
-Attention will be paid to the staging choices the question encourages the candidate to make.
-The area of focus is character and the antagonism (conflict) dramatized between the male and female character.
-The focus of this antagonism is status and how this may shift as the characters play out their differences.
-The credible candidate may respond to this in quite general terms but the good candidate will already be narrowing his perspective around the two characters, the questions of conflict and shifting status and the challenge of conveying the essence of these to an audience.
+1. Adequate to good candidates will identify a passage from the text that is appropriate to the question.
+They will attempt to contextualize it in order to establish its significance, this may involve a summary of the content of the passage and why the transaction is so important to the narrative in terms of itself and the consequence(s) it is a catalyst for.
+Attention will be paid to the staging choices the question encourages the candidate to make in order to convey this.
+The area of focus is a significant action and the acting and production effects which bring out its importance and its future significance.
+The adequate candidate may respond to this in quite general terms but the good candidate will already be narrowing perspective around the transaction, how it is staged and the acting that registers it dramatically for an audience.
+There may also be references to different production effects which may provide further ways of dramatizing the action.
+The transaction might be material, spiritual or emotional and may involve more than two characters.

-Credible to good responses will attempt to focus on the question but may not always succeed in doing so.
+Adequate to good responses will attempt to focus on the question but may not always succeed in doing so.
 They are likely to introduce references from the novel and be largely descriptive in their account, tending towards a narrative register.
-The candidates who achieve good responses will be establishing some analytical points.
-Specificity will distinguish the good from the credible candidate.
-Since the question specifies character, gender and status as focal points, the designated performance space should work towards making such foci clear for the audience.
+The candidates who achieve good responses will be establishing some analytical points in the passage which support the importance and significance of the transaction.
+Specificity will distinguish the good from the adequate candidate.
+Since the question specifies an action which one assumes should have a pivotal importance, how this action is staged for an audience is the crux of the question.

-Credible to good approaches to the movement from page to stage will vary from the candidate who may effect a literal translation from one genre to the other, to the candidate who will be more liable to explore both text and stage for how the style of the prose description might be transformed into a dramatic scene.
-The gender conflict may convey much about the world of the novel and the statuses the characters are struggling to maintain.
-Such a struggle will be of interest to the audience if the staging of the scene is carefully designed to show this to the audience.
-The presentation of characters and conflict will be set up against a backdrop that is designed to project this to an audience in particular ways.
+Adequate to good approaches to the movement from page to stage will vary from the candidate who may effect a literal translation from one genre to the other, to the candidate will more likely to explore both text and stage for how the style of the prose description might be transformed into a dramatic scene which conveys the significance of the passage.
+The presentation of action will be set up against a backdrop that is designed to project this to an audience in particular ways.
 The examiner might reasonably expect to see lighting and staging used in conjunction to enhance these representations for an audience.
-Staging effects like design, lighting and sound are likely to be broadly drawn with more detail, again registering a difference in the quality of the response.
+Staging effects like design, lighting and sound are likely to be broadly drawn with more detail again registering a difference in the guality of the response.
 The good candidates will be able to see how use of the stage setting either spatially or through design (or both) can be manipulated to shape communication for an audience and will not perceive representation in an exclusively literal manner.
 Attention to the role of sound, lighting, costume will contribute to staging and this attention will vary depending on choices the candidates make on where they choose to place their emphasis and on the quality of the work.
+It is likely that there will be a focus on the work of the actors on stage, the adequate candidate will demonstrate this work in a general manner, the good candidate will be insightful enough to select particular features of the actor's performance and connect them to the overall purpose of the scene by dramatizing the transaction in an effective way.